-What Will Happen In Supercross With Jett Lawrence Out - Racer X
+What Will Happen in 2025 Supercross With Jett Lawrence Out? - Racer X

 Let’s take this a step further.
 There’s a world where 2025 is merely an appetizer for a coming Jett v.
 Deegs rivalry.
 Imagine how different things would look right now if they were both dominating the month of January, reeling off victories and holding the red plates in each class.
 That didn’t happen.
 You never know.

-2. Recovery Watch:
+2. Recovery Watch

 While most eyes will be fixated on Monster Energy Supercross, Jett will be quietly rehabbing in the background.
 There’s less than four months until the start of Pro Motocross at Fox Raceway.
 Can he make it back for that?
 What condition is he in if he does?
 Does he instead come back later to collect points and build fitness for the SMX Playoffs and World Championship?
 So many scenarios still yet to play out here.

-1. San Diego Supercross 2025 Became Legend:
+1. San Diego Supercross 2025 Became Legend

 If Eli Tomac holds up to his claim that 2025 will be his last season (not guaranteed, though) then that San Diego duel with Jett Lawrence will be their last-ever on-track battle in supercross.
 Eli fans will also say it’s their only battle because their guy was on the mend last season.
 Jett fans will say it was only round two and far from a must-win.
 We’ll never have real answers here, but we do know this: that race just became even bigger than we already thought it was.